dmd-program/dmd-100-sp18/projects/open_design/develop_user_testing.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

-1. After you are done testing, submit a `.doc` of your test notes.
+1. After you are done testing, submit a typed `.doc` of your test notes.
 Be sure to include your name on the document.